 If a course is failed, students may repeat that course one additional time at Central Penn.
 If the course is failed a second time, the student must earn the credits elsewhere.
 If the course is essential for progression in the program, the student may be dismissed.

 Special Academic Opportunities

-Students seeking specific academic opportunities including Independent Studies or Honor Studies should contact their Advisor and the Academic Dean.
+Students seeking specific academic opportunities including Independent Studies, Honor Studies, or the Craiger C. Parker Leadership Recognition Program should contact their Advisor and the Academic Dean.

 Student Definitions

 Continuing Education Student